AppleBreak1/Z490-Vision-D-Customac/EFI/O.C. 0.9.8/README.md

   - Configuration for using built-in Intel AX201 Wi-Fi and Bluetooth.

-#  Note
+#  Important Notes

+- The AirportItlwm.kext in these builds are only compatible with Sonoma 14.4 and will not work with Sonoma 14.3.1 and older.

-- EFI builds here are configured for Sonoma 14.4
+- The EFI builds here are configured for Sonoma 14.4

 - To significantly reduce the size of each respective kexts for Intel Wi-Fi and Bluetooth, the AirportItlwm and IntelBluetoothFirmware are compiled only with “iwlwifi-QuZ-a0-hr-b0-68” and “ibt-19-0-4” firmware which should work with AX201NGW module that comes with this motherboard.

 - Install/Update for Sonoma 14.4 may require setting SecureBootModel to Disabled(Needs to be done before the OS installation process) to avoid bootloop.
 SecureBootModel can be enabled afterwards.

-  **Please note that the AirportItlwm.kext here is only compatible with Sonoma 14.4 and it will not work with Sonoma 14.3.1 and older.